DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 ###Images

-InDesign places images in the layout in one of three ways: inline, **anchored** or independent:
+InDesign places images in the layout in one of three ways: inline, anchored or independent:

 - Inline images are placed or pasted directly in the text.
 When exported, they are rasterized (rendered as **pixels** or dots); thus if any inline object contains text, this text will also be rasterized.
 The image is then included in the flow of the text in which it was placed.
 Inline images cannot have text wrapped around them.
-- Anchored images are linked to a particular location in the text; when exported to EPUB they will appear at that location.
+- Anchored images are linked to a particular location in the text, known as an **anchor**; when exported to EPUB they will appear at that location.
 Anchored images may have text wrapped around them, and are exported as floating objects in an EPUB.
 Text contained in anchored objects is not rasterized.
 However it will sometimes be resized incorrectly by the e-reader device or application.
 - Independent images are placed alongside text and other objects, without any explicit link between the two.
 InDesign exports text and independent image objects sequentially according to their location on the page, from the top down and from left to right.
 Since an entire text flow is exported before any other objects on the same page, independent images may appear much further in the EPUB than they did in the print version.
 The order of exported objects can be adjusted in the Articles panel (accessed through Window > Articles).

 ####Anchoring images